parroty/oauth2ex/README.md

 scope            | Scope to identify the allowed scope within the provider's API.
-Some providers does not have one. callback_url     | Callback url for receiving code, which is redirected from authorize_url. token_store      | File path to store retrieved token. header_prefix    | HTTP Access header for specifying OAuth token.
+Some providers does not have one. callback_url     | Callback url for receiving code, which is redirected from authorize_url. token_store      | File path to store retrieved token. auth_header      | HTTP Access header for specifying OAuth token.
 It defaults to "Bearer", which sends `Authorization: Bearer xxxx` header. response_type    | Response type when accessing authorization url.
 It defaults to "code".
 (*) indicates mandatory parameter.